mattxwang/lowkey/_posts/2021-10-07-reflecting-on-teach-la.markdown

 ## The Play-by-Play

-I'll try to give a relatively objective review of my time as Presidet of Teach LA.
+I'll try to give a relatively objective review of my time as President of Teach LA.
 If you want a real tl;dr, you can [read the blog post I wrote for Teach LA](https://teachla.uclaacm.com/blog/reflection/2021/03/28/board-reflections/#matt) instead.

+*I also think this is probably the ... least relevant part of this post?
+So [skip ahead to my reflections](#large-thoughts) if you'd like.

 ### Spring Quarter, 2020